 In data breach claims, you could claim for non-material damages, material damages or both.
 Importantly, claims can include suffering that’s already happened as well as any that might occur later on.

 Non-material damages are compensation that aims to help with the pain and suffering that has been caused by a breach.
 The table in the previous section provided recommended amounts paid in this category.
 Usually, you will base your claim on any diagnosed conditions first.
-For instance, you may need to claim for distress or anxiety.
+For instance, you may need to claim for data breach distress or anxiety.
+You may even have suffered Post-Traumatic Stress Disorder.
 Then you may refer to the prognosis offered in your medical report.
 If this suggests future suffering will occur, then that should be considered in your claim as well.

 Material damages might be claimed if you have suffered financially because of the dental data breach.
 Your first calculation will be for any expenses, costs or monetary losses that have already been incurred.
 In some cases, though, you might need to add future losses to your claim too.
 For example, if your personal details are circulating around the dark web, it might mean you will continue to lose money.